Cholla-MHD: An Exascale-Capable Magnetohydrodynamic Extension to the Cholla Astrophysical Simulation Code: Introduction

 The extension of Cholla to include MHD allows the simulation of previously unreachable domains.
 The VL+CT integrator provides high accuracy results with divergences that are zero to round off error.
-Given current memory constraints, the code is fast enough that a $\sim450^3$ cell MHD simulation can be run on a single high end GPU, allowing research-quality simulations to be run with only a small number of local resources.
+Given current memory constraints, the code is fast enough that a $\sim459^3$ cell MHD simulation can be run on a single AMD MI250X Graphics Compute Die (GCD) (logically a single GPU), allowing high resolution simulations to be run with only a small number of local resources.
 In addition, Cholla scales up to power of the largest available supercomputers, enabling simulations up to $19,278^3 \approx 7.2$ trillion cells on \textit{Frontier}\footnote{\url{https://www.olcf.ornl.gov/frontier/}}, the world's first exascale supercomputer.
 This will allow MHD simulations of entire galaxies with a constant resolution of a few parsecs per cell, turbulent box simulations with many trillions of cells, or many thousands of lower resolution simulations to be computed rapidly.
 For example, with approximately the same computing resources used to evolve a $19,278^3$ simulation one could run thousands of $2,000^3$-cell simulations, enabling entire parameter studies with resolutions comparable to current cutting edge CPU-based simulations.

 In addition to requiring complex algorithms to produce accurate results, modern community-developed simulation codes like Cholla require robust testing and software-development infrastructure to maintain their reliability.
 This work also presents the implementation of an automated testing/continuous integration (CI) pipeline for Cholla.
 CI tools have expanded rapidly in functionality and popularity over the last 20 years and their usefulness in scientific software is well established \citep{beck_1999, wilson_2014,wilson_2017}.
-Particularly in the last 5 years with the advent of GitHub Actions and similar easily accessible and cheap (or even free) tools, CI pipelines have become much more straightforward to set up and run even for small groups and individuals.
+Particularly in the last 5 years with the advent of GitHub Actions, Jenkins, and similar easily accessible and cheap (or even free) tools, CI pipelines have become much more straightforward to set up and run even for small groups and individuals.
 We present our implementation of testing and CI that is designed to be straightforward and scalable from a single GPU all the way up to an exascale machine.